OrthogonalDesign/DDD_Introduction/PITCHME.md

 # DDD Introduction

 ---
+#### DDD Instroduction
-### DDD Introduction
+### What is DDD
-- DDD is NOT a technology NOR Methodology
+Not a technology or Methodology

-- DDD is just a set of principles and patterns of design
+But a set of principles and patterns for design

 Note:
 Most of time the principles/patterns tell you what you NOT to do instead what you do

 ---
+#### What is DDD
 ### DDD is Ubiquitous language
+It is a bridge between
 * Business Analyst
 * Domain Expert
 * Developer